bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 ## Complete interface board
 I also created a complete interface board with 5V and 3.3V compatible UART interface.
-Please PM me on the Domoticz forum for more information.
+Please PM me on the Domoticz forum for more information.<br>
 ![EMS bus PCB](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Documentation/nefit-ems-bus-interface-PCB.jpg)

 ### Using this circuit for interfacing with a Raspberry Pi